 Admirably, the performances are solid and, better known for his dramatic capabilities in recent years, Van Damme brings battle-scarred maturity to the role, with strong support from John Ralston and Charlotte Peters.
 It was also nice to see veteran actor Aki Aleong who previously shared the screen with JCVD in his directorial debut, The Quest.
-I felt this to be a nice throwback to Chris Dubois and Khao on the beach with the Muay Thai fighters!
-Remember this reference?
+I felt this to be a nice throwback to Chris Dubois and Khao on the beach with the Muay Thai fighters.

-Mike Leeder, who worked as co-producer, even plays a cameo as henchman Boris and looks suitably menacing, while stuntman Brahim Achabbakhe plays a supporting role and gets some nice moments during a nightclub fight, also taking on Mike Moeller!
-The late Darren Shahlavi dominates his scenes as charismatic bad guy Drake and clearly relishes the role, playing a nasty villain you love to hate.
-He earns some nice opportunities blending his signature kicks and moves within the MMA-influenced choreography which adds a new flavour to the JCVD arsenal.
-The action is a definite highlight and big credit goes to John Salvitti and his fight team for some truly inventive, dynamic fight action including the already infamous splits across the car sequence.
-For me, this joins the ranks as one of the Van Damme’s coolest moments on screen in the past 15-20 years.
+Mike Leeder, who worked as co-producer, even plays a cameo as henchman Boris and looks suitably menacing, while stuntman Brahim Achabbakhe plays a supporting role and gets some nice moments during a nightclub fight, also taking on German fight-talent Mike Moeller!
+The late Darren Shahlavi dominates his scenes as charismatic bad guy Drake and clearly relishes the role, playing a villain you love to hate.
+He earns some nice opportunities blending signature kicks and moves within the MMA-influenced choreography which adds a new flavour to the JCVD arsenal.
+The action is a clear highlight and big credit goes to Hong Kong action veteran (and Donnie Yen collaborator) John Salvitti and his fight team for some truly inventive, dynamic fight action including the already infamous splits across the car sequence.
+For me, this joins the ranks as one of the Van Damme's coolest moments on screen in the past 15-20 years.

-But, despite the flaws, POF has some fun, takeout moments for genre audiences, plus fans of Van Damme, Shahlavi and scholars of solid, tightly-knit fight choreography.
-For these aspects, alone, it’s well worth seeking out.
-It could have been a much stronger piece overall, had these faults and shortcomings been fixed and more time invested in those elements, leading one to imagine what could have been (a new rendition of Taken, with more Van Dammage, perhaps?).
+But, despite the flaws, Pound of Flesh has some fun takeaway moments for audiences, and most notably fans of Van Damme, Shahlavi and students of solid, tightly-knit fight choreography.
+For these aspects, alone, it's well worth seeking out.
+It could have been a much stronger piece overall, had these faults and shortcomings been fixed and more time invested in those elements, leading one to imagine what could have been (a more martial-inspired rendition of Taken).